nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

   **Be aware that you will naturally incur a timeloss on the split.** This fight is considered as your first fight on the MRR Encounter Fight Counter.
 It saves you from having to search for blue lizards.
 Ignore these when you actually reach MRR, you want to get away from that section as fast as possible.

 #### Mushroom Rock Road - Ravine Battles
-  * Only fight the encounters that has this until you hit right on MRR Fight Section.
+  * Only fight the encounters that has this until you hit the right beside the Remedy Chest.
 Fight any non-garuda encounter after turning right according to Flobber's Notes if you haven't reached Yuna's Sphere Level.
+Personally, I wait until the last left turn before I start whacking encounters.
   ![MRR Encounter 1](https://i.imgur.com/OgaemVk.png)
+  * You want to switch Tidus with Auron first and killing the Big Lizard first.
+This fight can be slow as the Big Lizard has an AOE that kill Lulu outright.
+After killing it proceed with the usual MRR Strats.
+If you crit this big guy then do the 3rd noted encounter with Lulu Fire - Auron Physical Attack on the funguar(Not the other way around).
   ![MRR Encounter 2](https://i.imgur.com/7LRBu1o.png)
   * If Tidus has Overdrive and you get this as your 2nd Fight - Overdrive the mushroom with Tidus then proceed with usual MRR Strats.
 Otherwise consider this as a normal fight and cast Fire first with Lulu then a Normal Attack from Auron.
   ![MRR Encounter 3](https://i.imgur.com/icLqiej.png)

   **You will lose Tidus OD on Extractor if you do the 3rd encounter as specified.
 But you won Blitzball, simply just whack away with Tidus and Wakka on Extractor after hasting(Tidus crits damage for 900 - 1k also, just defend with Wakka if you have Lightning Steel).**